YHA Cambridge Hostel Contents:

-Whilst a good fifteen minute walk to the colleges of Cambridge University and the top of town, the hostel is just a short 5 minute walk from the main train station which I found really convenient!
-I would much prefer a short walk to drop of my luggage after a journey, and not only is the walk short but it’s really simple.
+Whilst a good fifteen-minute walk to the colleges of Cambridge University and the top of town, the hostel is just a short 5-minute walk from the main train station which I found really convenient!
+I would much prefer a short walk to drop off my luggage after a journey, and not only is the walk short but it’s really simple.

 I’ve put a map down below for you to see how easy YHA Cambridge is to find!

 Once you get on to Tenison Road, just make sure to look out for this sign on the side of the hostel… I loved it!

 Beds in a dorm room at YHA Cambridge fluctuate midweek from £17-£20, and on weekend nights it goes up to around £25.
 Interestingly, there are cheaper great quality hostels in London, but being one of few hostels in Cambridge, the YHA definitely has an advantage.

 Saying that, the price is definitely reflected in the superb quality of service and facilities that I rarely find in other budget hostels.
 As always I recommend booking directly with the hostel to ensure best prices!